 On the afternoon of Nov.
 22, 2014, Cleveland police responded to Cudell Recreation Center for a report of someone “waving a gun” around outside.

 The caller in the park adjacent to Cudell Recreation Center saw Tamir playing with an airsoft gun, which shoots plastic pellets.
-He had told the dispatcher the person may be a child and the gun may be a toy, but that information was never communicated to the officers who arrived on the scene.
+He had told the dispatcher the person may be a child and the gun may be a toy, but the dispatcher never communicated that information to the officers who arrived on the scene.

-A First District officer and an FBI agent responded to the scene and applied First Aid to Tamir in less than four minutes of getting the call.
+Tamir received first aid approximately four minutes after he was shot after another Cleveland police officer and an FBI agent arrived at the scene.
 Three minutes after that, EMS arrived.
 Tamir died at the hospital the following day.

 His death was ruled a homicide in December 2014, as the cause of death was the result of a gunshot wound to his torso with injuries to a major vessel, intestines and pelvis.